Skip to main content

 "Barrister Babu.
 I am so sorry."
 Her eyes teared up.
 "I am to be blamed for your injury."
 He looked up at her words, at her face, as a teardrop fell on her cheek.

 "Why are you crying?"
-He took the book from her hand and said "It wasn't your fault.
-I am in no pain really."
-He was about to hold her right hand into his left one when he noticed the bruises on the fingertip.
+He took the book from her hand and said, "It wasn't your fault.
+I am in no pain, really."
+He was about to hold her right hand in his left one when he noticed the bruises on the fingertip.

 "She also says what's mine is yours, isn't it?"
 He asked with a reassuring smile before wiping the fallen teardrop off her cheek.